aam29dc/x86-AT_T-linux/README.md

 (c function calling convention)

-to asseble, link and run in linux bash terminal:
+to asseble, link and run in linux bash terminal (gcc):

   `as --32 main.asm -o main.o`